 Frank is soon back with his tools and he’s setting up to work on the shutters to carve the pattern Mort wants in them.
-The finished effect is to look like a shutter with louvres, but it’s really solid wood with grooves so it’s stronger.
+The finished effect is to look like a shutter with louvres but it’s really solid wood with grooves so it’s stronger.
 Frank has all the shutters done before the end of the day.

 Mort looks at the finished shutters and smiles at the way Frank has put in the cutaways for the brass hinges used with the existing shutters to make them a perfect fit and real tight.
 Frank has done a very good job on them.
 Mort pays him extra for the fancy work by claiming the extra pay is for using his tools.
-Mort thinks it was wise of Frank to buy battery powered tools for doing his fancy woodwork so he’s not dependent on the local power while working on a job.
+Mort thinks it was wise of Frank to buy battery powered tools for doing his fancy woodwork as then he’s not dependent on the local power while working on a job.

 All of the furniture is now clean and smart looking, even the kitchen table with the chairs they’ve been using are clean and look real nice.

 While Jenny cooks dinner Mort sends an email to Sissy asking her to find and hire someone with a ground penetrating radar unit they can use to check the rock under the house area.
 He wants to know where the water in the two hand pumps is coming from because he can’t see it seeping through the rock.
 He also asks if she knows when the man to work on the house exterior will be available to clean and restore the wood because he’s now thinking of having him do the interior walls if he can get the electrical work done by then.
-Mort also searches for some low power lighting and he finds the website of a company who make an LED lamp that looks like the old coal oil lamps Henry used, so Mort works out how many of the lamps he needs for all the buildings and places a large order for the number he needs to do the job properly.
+Mort also searches for some low power lighting and he finds the website of a company who make an LED lamp that looks like the old coal oil lamps Henry used, so Mort works out how many of the lamps he needs for all the buildings then he places a large order for the number he needs to do the job properly.

 Jenny and Mort are up for an early breakfast.
 They’re busy removing the old shutters and windows when the boys turn up.
 The old windows were just four small glass panes in a box frame hinged to the window frame.
 Like the shutters the windows were either open or shut, but had to be opened and swung to the side to open or close the shutters.
 The old frames need to have a section routed out to allow the new units on order to be secured to them.
 The new ones are sash style windows with insect screens and the whole unit fits inside the existing swinging window frames.
 Thus they can swing aside to open and close the shutters but can be opened part way while still keeping the insects out.